ingadhoc/sale/sale_dummy_confirmation/README.rst

 Sale Dummy Confirmation
 =======================

-On a multi-company environment with stock and/or account, allow using only sale for some companies.
+This module simulates the confirmation of the sales order.

 Installation
 ============

 To install this module, you need to:

-* Just install this module
+# Just install this module

 Configuration